-Notification of awards will be in the form of a tentative award letter mailed to the student as soon as needanalysis information is received and awards are packaged in the Financial Aid Office.
-Final award letters will be provided to students at the time of disbursement.
-For those students whose files are complete, disbursement of financial aid will be made by the 60th of the semester start.
-Aid is awarded for only one academic year (fall, spring, summer); students should reapply during the spring term for aid for the following school year.
+Notification of awards will be in the form of a tentative award letter mailed to the student as soon as awards are packaged by the Financial Aid Office.
+Contained in the letter will be further instructions and paperwork needed to finalize their aid for the year.
+Disbursement Notification letters will be mailed to students before their scheduled disbursement.
+For those students who have been awarded aid.
+Disbursement of financial aid will be made by the 60th day of the semester start.
+Aid is awarded for one academic year (summer, fall, spring).Students are able to fill out the FAFSA in October for the following school year.

 The Financial Aid Office at Pratt Community College welcomes all inquiries regarding financial aid.
 Address inquiries to: finaid@prattcc.edu.